phetdam/prog_proj/custom_lib/README.txt

 08-29-2018
 Derek Huang

+08-30-2018

+List of functions and defines:

 08-29-2018

-This directory will contain C source and header files that are my own implementations of useful functions (like normal cdf, pdf, etc.) that the C library is missing on its own.
+This directory will contain C source and header files that are my own implementations of useful functions (like normal cdf, pdf, etc.) that the freely avaiable C library is missing on its own.

-Most used for my own purposes; it'd be much easier to import these bad boys in than implement things from scratch over and over again...
+Most used for my own purposes; it'd be much easier to import these bad boys in than implement things from scratch over and over again.